 Scope TrendPlot is not possible on cursor related measurements.
-As an alternative you may use the PC software FlukeView® ScopeMeter®.
+As an alternative you may use FlukeView logging of readings.

 Displaying Recorded Data

 When in normal view (NORMAL), only the twelve most recently recorded divisions are displayed on screen.
 All previous recordings are stored in memory.